 If you love Sim City as much as we do, go buy it!

-This is an Open City project done as a volunteer effort.
-We built this site for fun and education (ours and yours).
+This site was originally built as an Open City project done as a volunteer effort, built for fun and education (ours and yours).

 The team is:

-Everyting is stored in Google Fusion Tables and are open for anyone to use:
+Everyting is stored in CartoDB and CSV files and are open for anyone to use:

 We love that the City of Chicago has opened their data for citizens to use.
 This site represents just one example of what can be done with it.
 We hope it inspires others to dive in to zoning (and other) datasets the City, County and State have released.